Have you joined a U3A yet?

 “People with strong connections to family and friends have a 50% greater chance of outliving those with fewer social ties.
 Friends can strengthen our immune system, help us recover more quickly from illness, sharpen our memory and even help us live longer.”

 University of the Third Age is a worldwide movement to provide learning and engagement opportunities for retired members of the community- people in their “Third Age.”
 U3A started in France in 1973 under the guidance of Professor Pierre Vallas.
-The movement spread to the UK where in 2020 membership of U3A was in the region of 450,000 seniors.
+The movement spread to the UK where in 2020 membership of U3A was in the region of 450,000 seniors….and that was five years ago!

 How much does it cost?